College of Engineering and Computing Job Category:

 Instructions to Applicants:

-For full consideration, applicants must apply for Director of Development
+For full consideration, applicants must apply for Department of Computer Science Adjunct Faculty

-; complete and submit the online application; and provide a cover letter, resume, a statement of what diversity and inclusion mean to you, and a list of three professional references with contact information.
+; complete and submit the online application; and provide a cover letter, CV, transcript, and a list of three professional references with contact information.
 Posting Open Date:

 YesA Force for Innovation in the Heart of Northern Virginia's Technology Corridor